Echo-Peak/YT-media-controller/Readme.md

-This project consists of 3 projects that work in tandem to allow you to use your android phone to send any Youtube video URL from any app to a computer (dedicated host) to play said video
+This project consists of 3 projects that work in tandem to allow you to use your android phone to send any Youtube video URL from any app to a computer (dedicated host) to play said video.

+## System Requirements

+- Android 13+
+- Windows 11
+- Chromium based browser

+## Component overview

 This project consists of 3 components: